amralhamad/SentimentClassification_old/README.md

 y_test_predicted_advanced.csv

 ## How to run
 Used base and advanced classifiers are saved in base_classifier.pkl and advanced_classifier.pkl respectively.
 The best ML models are saved in best_base_model.hdf5 and best_advanced_model.hdf5 for both classifiers.
-To retrain base of advanced classifiers, follwoing commands should be used:
+To retrain base of advanced classifiers, following commands should be used:

 - Train Base Classifier:
 python TrainBaseClassifier.py sentiment_dataset_train.csv sentiment_dataset_dev.csv
 - Train Advanced Classifier:
 python TrainAdvancedClassifier.py sentiment_dataset_train.csv sentiment_dataset_dev.csv ./glove.840B.300d/glove.840B.300d.txt

-To use the trained classifier for prediction/inference (can be done without retraining the model), the follwing commands should be used:
+To use the trained classifier for prediction/inference (can be done without retraining the model), the following commands should be used:
 - Predict Base Classifier:
 python PredictBaseClassifier.py sentiment_dataset_test.csv
 - Predict Advanced Classifier: